jacobkrantz/ProbSyllabifier/Config.md

 ### Database configuration files:
 database_context: The database that is being used for the system.
 write_results_to_db: Write to the database or not in the program. `true` or `false`
+language: Which language to use the syllabifier with.
+Currently supports `English`.
 default_alphabet: The phonetic alphabet in usage, which is in database.
 (Currently only using `DISC`)
 path: Where the database is stored at locally.
 protected_tables: A list of tables that cannot be wrote over.
-read_permissions: Whether the database can be read by the user.
-write_permissions: Whether the database can be written into by the user.

 ## Accuracy Testing
 cross_validation: k-fold cross-validation used for testing publishable syllabification accuracy.